 Stash App Review 2021: Fractional Share Investing

-You know you should be investing but quite honestly don’t know how.
-All those numbers are such a jumbo and trying to keep up with the news to understand which companies are on the rise and which are faltering is time-consuming and confusing.
-Yet you aren’t already financially set meaning you can’t afford to pay someone to do your investing for you.
+All the stocks you see in the news to understand which companies are on the rise and which are faltering is time-consuming and confusing.
+And you might still be trying to establish financial footing, which means you can't afford to pay someone else to manage your investing for you.

 That’s where Stash comes in.
-This app wants to make investing approachable and targets first-time investors looking to enter the world of investing without a lot of capital.
-Learn how it works in our review of Stash.
+They want to make investing approachable and cater to first-time investors looking to enter the world of investing without needing a lot of capital.

 - What is Stash?

 What is Stash?